xrcouture/interoperability/APIdocs.md

      <img src="https://img.shields.io/static/v1?label=&message=GET&color=blue"> https://api.model.metadrip.xrcouture.com/web2/v1/{apikey}/platform/{platformName}/email/{emailAddress}/

+     Note: Please make sure to include a "/" at the end of the URL.

      You need an unique key to access this API.
-You can [contact us](mailto:rakesh@xrcouture.com) for an API key
+You can create an API key [here](https://docs.xrcouture.com/)

 ## Support